Resolving the Identity Crisis in Text-to-Image Generation: Method

 \section{Method}

 In this Section, we discuss our proposed \textsc{DisCo} finetuning approach in detail.
-We begin by establishing the mathematical foundations in Section~\ref{sec:prelim}.
+We establish the mathematical foundations in Section~\ref{sec:prelim}.
 Section~\ref{sec:reward} introduces our proposed compositional reward function.
-To handle the increasing complexity as the number of people generated grows, Section~\ref{sec:curriculum} presents a single-stage curriculum learning strategy that gradually transitions from simple to complex multi-person scenarios.
+Section~\ref{sec:curriculum} presents a single-stage curriculum learning strategy that gradually transitions from simple to complex multi-person scenarios.